craftsmancoding/modx-installer/README.md

-modx-installer
+MODX Installer
 ==============

-Custom Composer Installer for MODX Revolution 2.x
+Custom Composer Installer for MODX Revolution 2.x built to install Composer packages of type "modx-package".

+This acts as the bridge between Composer and MODX.